-Easy baked chicken breast is a great kitchen basic to have in your back pocket.
-They are delicious served with your favorite side dish (think popcorn broccoli or creamy garlic mushrooms) and are also a perfect protein to add to your weekend meal prep.
+An easy baked chicken breast recipe is a great kitchen basic to have in your back pocket.
+Deliciously seasoned baked chicken breast is satisfying and tasty served with your favorite side dish (think popcorn broccoli or creamy garlic mushrooms) and it’s the perfect protein to add to your weekend meal prep.

 Baked Chicken Breast

-Boneless, skinless baked chicken breast tends to get a bad wrap because often times it’s over cooked, leaving the chicken dry and flavorless.
+Boneless, skinless baked chicken breast tends to get a bad wrap.
+Often times it’s over cooked, leaving the chicken dry and flavorless.

 But, I promise you, this does not need to be the case and I would never encourage someone to choose health over flavor when we can have them both!

-And the good news is that making juicy baked chicken breast is very easy to do, once you know these simple chicken-baking techniques.
+The good news is, making juicy baked chicken breast is very easy to do, once you know these simple chicken-baking techniques.

-To make this baked chicken breasts recipe, you will need:
+To make this baked chicken breast recipe, you will need:

 - Seasonings: I went with a simple blend of salt, pepper, garlic powder and smoked paprika because it’s easy and delicious.
-But you can use any dry seasoning blend you prefer.
+Feel free to use any dry seasoning blend you prefer.
 This is where you get to play and have some fun!